TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 advantage for solving linear PDEs.
 If we are able to find a set of particular solutions of the PDE, we can construct all other solutions as linear combinations of these.
 Nonlinear PDEs do not share this property of superposition and are usually much harder to solve and the solutions more difficult to analyze.
-It is common in mathematical modelling to attempt to approximate a nonlinear phenomenon in nature with a linear model.
-(An example can be found in *to be filled in*.)
-While this linear model provides insight into the nature of the phenomenon, often it is insufficient to describe some of the important aspects and one must introduce nonlinear terms to the model.
-Usually nonlinear PDEs cannot be solved by hand, so numerical methods must be devised.
-In this chapter, however, we shall largely ignore nonlinear equations.
+Moreover, they cannot be solved by hand, so numerical methods must be devised.

 :::{card} Exercise